Travel to Seattle?

 The city is situated in a very scenic, watery, rocky region with mountainous views and is surrounded by

 countless outdoor activity possibilities as well as being just 113 miles south of Canada if you are looking for a double-country

-- The city's quite conservative and lacks dramatic architecture or iconic sights compared to its Californian cousins, San
+- The city's quite conservative and lacks fine old architecture of many of its Californian cousins, San

 - Seattle is built on seven hills with endless bridges and confusing street addresses so it's far from a paradise for walkers, even without depressing weather news or traffic jams.

 - Seattle statistically enjoys just 58 days of clear sunshine a year.

 - There's something of a shortage of varied and entertaining activities in the city.